 The base pay at Magic Ears is $9 to $11 USD per 30 minutes (25 minute class + 5 minutes to write student feedback).
 Your base pay is determined by your teaching credentials and experience.

-You can also earn up to an additional $1 USD per class for showing up eight minutes before your class and teaching all your lessons according to schedule.
+You can also earn up to an additional $1 USD per class for showing up three minutes before your class and teaching all your lessons according to schedule.

 Finally, you can earn up to an addition $1 USD for each class you teach IF you open more than 60 classes in one month during their peak hours.